Model Risk in Machine-Learning Distributional IV Estimation: Literature Review

-Fourth, this paper introduces and leverages the emerging literature on Kolmogorov-Arnold Networks (KANs).
-KANs, introduced by \citet{liu2024kan}, are a new class of neural networks that replace the fixed activation functions of traditional MLPs with learnable, spline-based activation functions on the network edges.
-This architectural innovation is inspired by the Kolmogorov-Arnold representation theorem and allows KANs to adapt their structure to the data and potentially capture complex non-linearities with greater efficiency and accuracy.
+Fourth, this paper introduces and evaluates Kolmogorov-Arnold Networks (KANs) as nuisance learners for D-IV-LATE.
+KANs, introduced by \citet{liu2024kan}, replace the fixed activation functions of traditional MLPs with learnable, spline-based activation functions on the network edges.
+This architecture is inspired by the Kolmogorov-Arnold representation theorem and gives KANs a structured way to represent complex nonlinearities.
 The theoretical properties of KANs, such as their approximation power in Besov spaces, have been explored by \citet{kratsios2025kolmogorov}.
-This provides a foundation for their use in settings requiring fast convergence rates for nuisance estimators.
+Those results motivate KANs as candidate nuisance learners, but they do not imply that the trained finite-sample estimator used here must dominate classical learners.
 Other related work includes probabilistic extensions like GP-KANs \citep{chen2025gpkan} and applications to ITE estimation such as KANITE \citep{mehendale2025kanite}.
-Our work is among the first to integrate KANs into the DML framework for D-IV-LATE estimation and argues for their potential to improve the accuracy and reliability of causal estimates.
+Our contribution is to test this architecture in a DML D-IV-LATE pipeline and to document where its computational gains do and do not translate into statistical gains.

 Finally, our work relates to the broader literature on semiparametric theory and efficient estimation \citep{bickel1993efficient, newey1994asymptotic}.
 Through constructing estimators based on orthogonal influence functions within the DML framework, we aim for estimators that are robust to first-order errors in nuisance function estimation.
 This provides a crucial theoretical justification for our methods, bridging flexible ML estimation with rigorous econometric theory.
 It also highlights the importance of the properties of the chosen ML models (like KANs or Random Forests) in satisfying the underlying assumptions for valid inference.